dcwbrown/olang.old/README.md

 Now run 'make full' and 'make install'.
 This will place the compiler and libraries in /opt/olang in the cygwin filesystem.

-#####32 bit vs 64 bit versions and Oberon type sizes.
-On Linux/Unix systems, the built compiler is specific to the machine size.
-Building on 32 bit Ubuntu will create a 32 bit compiler, etc.

-On Windows, both native, and under cygwin, it is possible to build both 32 bit and 64 bit compilers.

-For cygwin it depends on the cygwin setup file used (setup-x86.exe generates a 32 bit installation, and setup-x86_64.exe a 64 bit installation.)
-Both can be installed side by side.
-Use the start menu entries 'Cygwin Terminal' or 'Cygwin64 Terminal'.

-For the Visual C\++ Build Tools,  use the installation provided start menu entries 'Visual C\++ x86 Native Build Tools Command Prompt' or 'Visual C\++ x64 Native Build Tools Command Prompt'.

-Type sizes are fixed across the 32 and 64 bit compilers as follows:
- - CHAR, SHORTINT: 8 bits.
- - INTEGER, REAL: 32 bits.
- - LONGINT, LONGREAL, SET: 64 bi